Best Online Criminal Justice Programs in New Hampshire (2026)

 Accreditation RequiredInstitutional + Regional

 Earning an online criminal justice degree in New Hampshire offers a flexible path to a high-demand career.
-New Hampshire salaries are approximately 1.9% higher than the national average for criminal justice roles.
+New Hampshire offers competitive wages for criminal justice professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 Whether you’re looking for an affordable in-state option or a top-ranked national program, New Hampshire students have access to a variety of accredited online choices that balance quality and cost.

 The following schools offer accredited online criminal justice programs and are ranked based on affordability, graduation rates, and student outcomes in New Hampshire.